 B.3.
-Testing Beliefs Against Simulated Data
+Testing Beliefs against Simulated Data

-Table VII reports the rejection frequencies for Restriction 1 when using simulated model data.41 Specifically, the table reports the likelihood of rejecting Restriction 1 at the 5% significance level, using simulated data based on the point estimates from Table III ($\gamma = 5$) and the point estimates from Table IV ($\gamma = 80$).
+Table VII reports the rejection frequencies for Restriction 1 when using simulated model data.41 Specifically, the table reports the likelihood of rejecting Restriction 1 at the 5% significance level, using simulated data based on the point estimates from Tables III ($\gamma = 5$) and IV ($\gamma = 80$).
 Rejection frequencies are shown for different instruments, different sample lengths T of simulated quarterly data, and different numbers of lags in the tests.
 The longest sample length corresponds to the length of the data sample.

 Obviously, one cannot expect that this test is never rejected.
-Even the correct model would be rejected because of Type I errors (i.e., about 5% of the times).
+Even the correct model would be rejected because of Type I errors (i.e., about 5% of the time).
 One can evaluate agents' subjective beliefs within the model by checking whether the rejection frequencies exceed the 5% significance level.